parijatmishra/learn/aws/codepipeline-docker/README.md

 ### Running

-In the code directory, you can run the program as:
+From inside the `app` directory, you can run the packaged jar file like this:

 ```
 java -jar target/spring-boot-rest-greeting-1.0.jar